imchocomint/Hyprbian/README.md

 make all && sudo make install
 ```
 You can recompile the software to update it, I guess.

-### Via Pacstall
-` pacstall -I hyprland `

-If it do require compiling xdg-desktop-portal-hyprland, audit the build file.
-Change "debian:sid" to "debian:trixie" since Pacstall mistakes sid as Trixie (see above to know why)

 ## QnA
 ### Is it safe?